This topic consists of the following sections:

-- In the Name column, click the server name.
+- In the Registered Servers page, under the Server Name column, click the server name.

 Note: The first Backup Now will always trigger a full backup for File server and MS-SQL server.
-The subsequent Backup Now requests will trigger a full backup for File server and Differential Backup for MS-SQL server.
+The subsequent Backup Now requests will trigger an incremental backup for File server and Differential Backup for MS-SQL server.

 For more information on Differential Backup, see Differential backups.

 ►What are the benefits of enabling smart scan?

 Smart Scan applies to backups of SMB and NFS shares that have:

 - Files and folders that are infrequently modified

 - Archive or log data

 When a large number of infrequently modified files and folders are configured for backups in a backup policy, backups can take long because the Hybrid Workloads agent scans every file and folder.
 Enabling Smart Scan for these backup sets can save a lot of time by skipping infrequently modified files and folders.

 Note: The smart scan applies to Linux servers, NAS shares and Windows servers (only UNC shares)